 When an investor reads this section, they want to see that you have an actionable plan for your business idea.
 They want to determine if your big ideas can translate into reality.
-This is one section on which you can expect investors to ask questions and make suggestions for changes, and that’s totally fine!
-They aren’t necessarily looking for “right” or “wrong”, but they do want to see how willing you are to change your practical vision for the business.
+This is one section on which you can expect investors to ask questions and make suggestions for changes.
+That’s totally fine!
+They aren’t looking for “right” or “wrong” necessarily.
+They do want to see how willing you are to change your practical vision for the business.

-The operations plan is where you move from idea to action, and take a long hard look at how to optimize your business plan to ensure success.
+The operations plan is where you move from idea to action.
+Take a long hard look at how to optimize your business plan to ensure success.